exuanbo/mutative-compat/README.md

 }
 ```

-This way you can replace `immer` with `mutative` in some opinionated libraries like `redux-toolkit`.
+This way you can replace `immer` with `mutative` in some opinionated libraries like Redux Toolkit.

-## Differences from `Immer`
+## Differences from Immer

-- The `freeze()` function will only freeze shallowly, the second argument `deep?: boolean` is omitted.
+- The `freeze` function will only freeze shallowly, the second argument `deep?: boolean` is omitted.
-- In nested `produce()` calls, the inner results will never be frozen even if they're not used in the outer recipe.
+- In nested `produce` calls, the inner results will never be frozen even if they're not used in the outer recipe.

-For other minor differences ~~(you probably will never notice them)~~, see [mutative/test/immer-non-support.test.ts](https://github.com/unadlib/mutative/blob/main/test/immer-non-support.test.ts)
+For other differences ~~(that you probably will never notice)~~, see [mutative/test/immer-non-support.test.ts](https://github.com/unadlib/mutative/blob/main/test/immer-non-support.test.ts)

 ## License